Did you experience a 3.6% pay cut this year?

-And let’s face it, it seems that not as many are choosing to pursue federal government careers until retirement as perhaps they once were.
+And let’s face it, it seems that not as many are choosing to pursue federal government careers traditionally through to retirement age as perhaps they once were.

 The critical thing for FERS participants is that now it makes financial sense for new workers (FRAE especially) to take a refund of their retirement payments into FERS if they leave government service early.
 Since new employees now pay much more into the system, they can withdraw a lot more as part of a refund in leaving government service early.
 This could place greater strain on the system in the future depending on how many leave government service before their career is up — and take their retirement funds with them.